mertyildiran/Plexus/README.md

  - Neurons must exhibit characteristics of **cellular automata**.
  - **Number of neurons** in network can be increased or decreased (**scalability**).
  - There must be **no** need for a network-wide **oscillation**.
+ - Network should use **randomness** and/or **uncertainty principle** flawlessly.

 ### Activation function

 <p align="left">
   <img src="https://raw.githubusercontent.com/mertyildiran/Plexus/master/docs/img/activation-small.png" alt="Activation function"/>
 </p>

+[Draw](https://www.desmos.com/calculator) this equation to see how it's insanely suitable to make random normalizations for any values between (-∞,+∞).
+It's also becoming more crazy, less stable when you move away from 0.
+In other words, it's not repetitive so a neuron freely walk on this equation without being stuck in an endless loop.

 ### Installation